-- The IPython shell, which is a powerful interactive shell resulting in a greatly enhanced Python terminal. - A QtConsole, which is a hybrid between a shell and a GUI, allowing you to display graphics inside the console instead of in separate windows. - The IPython Notebook, which is a web interface that allows you to mix text, executable code, graphics, and formulas in a single representation.
+- The IPython shell, which is a powerful interactive shell resulting in a greatly enhanced Python terminal. - A QtConsole, which is a hybrid between a shell and a GUI, allowing you to display graphics inside the console instead of in separate windows. - An IPython Notebook, called Jupyter Notebook, which is a web interface that allows you to mix text, executable code, graphics, and formulas in a single representation.